 Of course, it’s unlikely that all of the upcoming Marvel movies will be based on the pre-existing characters.
 In Marvel’s Phase 3, four out of the 10 planned movies are about new characters.
 So one hero who could be great to see get a solo movie in Phase 4 is Nova aka Richard Rider.

 Dating back to 1976, Nova is a member of the Nova Corps, an intergalactic police force.
 If that name sounds familiar, it’s because we already saw them in the first Guardians of the Galaxy.
-The whole last act of that movie takes place on Xandar, the Nova Empire’s capital, and we meet the Nova Corps’ leader, played by Glenn Close.
+The whole last act of that movie takes place on Xandar, the Nova Empire’s capital.

 In the comics, Richard Rider is just a normal New Yorker who is selected to join the Nova Corps and becomes a superhero.
 In later comics, he teams up with the Avengers, and he’s a fairly beloved character.
 Because the Nova Corps already exist in the Marvel universe, it would be easy to introduce Nova into the universe.
 In fact, James Gunn has said that Guardians of the Galaxy Vol. 3 will help set up the next 20 years of Marvel stories.

-So perhaps we’ll see the Nova Corps again in that movie.
-Then, we can meet Richard Rider, setting him up for his own series.
+So perhaps it’s in that movie that we can meet Richard Rider, setting him up for his own series.
 Considering the Guardians we know and love are expected to not be together anymore after Vol. 3, Nova could get his own franchise that continues in the same spirit as Guardians.